spring-attic/spring-data-multistore-test/README.md

+# spring-data-multistore-test is no longer actively maintained by VMware, Inc.

 # Spring Data multi-store tests

 Sample project to allow testing that the various Spring Data modules can be used together.
 It consists of a set of Maven profiles that can be used to run the test case against a variety of dependency setups.
 The test case consists of a domain class and repository for Spring Data JPA, MongoDB and Neo4J.